SPA: Efficient User-Preference Alignment against Uncertainty in Medical Image Segmentation: Experiment

 \subsubsection{Efficiency Analysis on Different Interactive Models}

 We conducted an efficiency analysis to quantify the number of iterations required to reach specific Dice Scores, with a maximum of six iterations.
 Models that failed to reach the target Dice Score within the limit were assigned an iteration count of ten.
-Our proposed method, SPA, consistently required fewer iterations to achieve superior segmentation performance compared to other models.
+The failure rate is provided in the appendix.
+Our proposed method, SPA, consistently has lower failure rates and requires fewer iterations to achieve superior segmentation performance compared to other models.

 \textbf{SPA outperforms all other interactive models in terms of interaction efficiency}, as shown in Fig. \ref{fig:converge}.
-On the REFUGE dataset, it requires fewer than five iterations to achieve a Dice Score of 87\%, whereas SAM-U V2 needs 5.6 iterations to reach a Dice Score of just 84\%.
+On the REFUGE2 dataset, it requires fewer than five iterations to achieve a Dice Score of 87\%, whereas SAM-U V2 needs 5.6 iterations to reach a Dice Score of just 84\%.
 In the LIDC dataset, SPA achieves 75\% Dice Score with only 2.7 iterations on average, while other models typically require four or more iterations.
 Similarly, on the Kidney dataset, SPA reaches a Dice Score of 92\% with 3.2 iterations, while other SAM-series models often need four to ten iterations.
 Notably, SPA reaches a Dice Score of 95\% within eight iterations, but other models struggle to converge within the ten-iteration limit.

-\textbf{SPA demonstrates generalization and robustness to unseen preferences}.
-To show this, we left one clinician's annotations entirely out of the training phase and evaluated on the REFUGE2 optic cup segmentation task.
-SPA achieves a 75\% Dice Score in 5.63 iterations on average, with other models requiring more than six iterations to reach similar accuracy.
-For a Dice Score of 84\%, SPA requires an average of 7.69 iterations, surpassing the second-best model, SAM-U V2, by 0.64 iterations.
+\textbf{SPA shows generalization and robustness to unseen preferences}.
+To show this, we conducted a leave-one-user-out experiment three times, each time leaving a different user out during the training phase.
+The reported results are averaged across these three runs, while individual user statistics are provided in the appendix.
+On REFUGE2 optic cup segmentation task, SPA achieves a 75\% Dice Score in an average of 3.01 iterations, whereas other models require more than 3.6 iterations to reach similar accuracy.
+For a Dice Score of 84\%, SPA requires an average of 5.02 iterations, surpassing the second-best model, MedSAM, by 0.94 iterations.
+In addition, SPA is transferable between images for the same user.
+The Dice Score improves from 91.68\% to 92.43\% on Kidney dataset by using user-adapted GMM parameters.